 Gjerdrum’s research specializes in distributed systems, operating systems and analytics.
 His current efforts utilize commodity trusted computing infrastructure to implement a trusted data processing and inference runtime enabling applications to host and process privacy sensitive data on potentially untrusted third-party could platforms.

 Prior to pursuing his PHD, Gjerdrum was employed by The Applications and Services Group (ASG) within Microsoft, working on document processing, information retrieval and analytics for the Office 365 cloud platform.

-Sharma is interested in distributed systems, data analytics and privacy preserving technologies.
+His research interests are in distributed systems, data analytics and privacy preserving technologies.
 He holds a MS in Distributed Software Systems (2017) from the Department of Computer Science at Technische Universität Darmstadt (TU Darmstadt), Germany.
-Prior to his Master’s degree, he worked in different roles at Media Lab Asia, IBM Software Labs and Persistent Systems Ltd. He can be reached at firstname [dot] lastname [at] uit [dot] no.
+Prior to his Master’s degree, he worked in different roles at Media Lab Asia, IBM Software Labs and Persistent Systems Ltd.

 His research interests include distributed systems, operating systems principles, storage, privacy and security.
 He is currently investigating ways to enforce security policies (e.g. GDPR) associated with data, in a way that is transparent to users and application developers.

 Kim Hartvedt Andreassen: “Pub/Sub Video: Systems Practice and Experiences” (Capstone project)